proycon/folia/docs/index.rst

 .. seealso::

-    Read the full specification in the following section: `Set Definitions`
+    Read the full specification in the following section: :ref:`set_definitions`

 Validation
 -------------